How To Make A Martingale Collar

 Fold about 2" and box stitch 1/8" from webbing end to secure.
 (We insert the Country Brook Design® label between the layers of webbing at this stage.)

-You have just completed a Martingale dog collar ... just like ones the artisans make here at Country Brook Design.
-Let us know how it went; Reader feedback is always welcome and helpful.
+You have just completed a Martingale dog collar, just like the ones the artisans make here at Country Brook Design.
+Let us know how it went; your feedback is always welcome and helpful.

-Better yet, take a picture of your collar on a dog and share it with our friends on Facebook, on our Good Job! board on Pinterest, or in our stream on Twitter @countrybrook.
+Better yet, take a picture of your collar on a dog and share it with our friends on Facebook, on our Good Job! board on Pinterest.

 You'll encourage other readers to try their hand at a custom collar and you'll help us spread the word about this great collar.
 Sounds like a great partnership for all involved.